dalvianiket10/django-reactjs-todo-app/README.md

 Once the app is deployed, you can update the **Live Demo** section with the actual URL.
 Similarly, when you're ready to accept contributions, you can add specific contribution guidelines under this section.

 Thank you for your patience and support!

-### **To Update Later:**
-Once your app is deployed, you can update the **Live Demo** section with the actual URL.
-Similarly, when you're ready for contributions, you can add specific contribution guidelines under the **Contributing** section.

-Let me know if you'd like help with any specific steps like setting up deployment or creating contribution guidelines later! 😊